Contact Lenses

 Multifocal contact lenses have been developed for people who have both nearsightedness and presbyopia.
 Multifocal lenses provide correction for both near and distance vision on each lens.

 If multifocal contact lenses will not work for you, your doctor may recommend monovision.
 With monovision, you wear a contact lens that corrects for near vision in one eye and a lens that corrects for distance vision in the other eye.
-Many people who try monovision can adjust to it.
-Monovision has some drawbacks, though.
-Each eye must work more independently, making good binocular vision difficult, which can cause problems with depth perception.
-You may have to adjust your gaze more often to allow one eye or the other to see properly.

 In other cases, your doctor may recommend using reading glasses in combination with contact lenses that correct for distance vision.